arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 Let's now to create a new sketch to  blink both of LEDs with random sequences, this will allow you to clearly see different behaviors for both of the LEDs using a very simple program.

 ## 1. Programming the M7 Core Set-up
-Let's start by opening a new sketch and naming it **blink_2cores.ino**.
+Let's start by opening a new sketch and naming it **BlinkBothCores.ino**.
 Then let's add the following lines of code.

 ```cpp
 int myLED;